mohamedhamady/junit/README.md

 > Junit 4

- - Everything is bundled into a single jar junit4.jar
+ - Monolithic : Everything is bundled into a single jar junit4.jar

 > Junit 5: